 The International Conference on Harmonization Consolidated Guidance for Good Clinical Practice (ICH-E6) defines an AE as any untoward medical occurrence in a clinical research participant administered an investigational product and that does not necessarily have a causal relationship with the investigational product.
 As such, an AE can be any unfavorable and unintended sign (including an abnormal laboratory finding), symptom, or disease temporally associated with the use of an investigational product, whether or not related to the investigational product.

-For MTN-029/IPM 039, this definition applies to each and every participant, beginning at the time of enrollment through when she terminates from the study.
-Study staff must document in source documents and case report forms all AEs reported by or observed in study participants, regardless of severity and presumed relationship to study product.
+For MTN-030/IPM 041, this definition applies to each and every participant, beginning at the time of enrollment/randomization through when she terminates from the study.